Learn about actual and potential costs

 What are the terms and conditions of the warranty?
 Does the warranty require paperwork to redeem?

-What can potentially void the warranty?
+What can void the warranty?

 Do the tires come with a manufacturer's special warranty or trial period?